 The family tombs varied in appearance and decoration.
 Some were covered in mosaics, reinterpreting themes from the early Christian and Byzantine eras.
 This one was particularly striking:

-There were two graves I wanted to visit especially in Verano cemetery: those of the Roman poets Trilussa and Giuseppe Gioachino Belli.
+There were two graves I wanted to see especially in Verano cemetery: those of the Roman poets Trilussa and Giuseppe Gioachino Belli.
 You have to walk across the Pincetto Nuovo area to the Rampa Caracciolo to see the grave of Trilussa (1873-1950):

 One of his poems is engraved in the little stone booklet to the right: